Avery2/staticFormEmails/README.md

 ## Step 3

 We need to know what google calls these fields.
-Make a pre-filed form, fill with anything, and grab the link.
+Make a pre-filled form, fill with anything, and grab the link.

 ![alt text](https://github.com/toperkin/staticFormEmails/raw/master/prefilled.png "Pre-filled link")